Spoky03/testownik-react/README.md

 - [x] move fetching data from app to subroutes
 - [x] Change register form to zod and shadcn
 - [x] Change login form to zod and shadcn
-- [ ] BUG: changing subject clears out the description
+- [x] BUG: changing subject clears out the description
+- [ ] BUG: when reseting progress if progress not found server throws an error
-- [ ] Remove useless and stupid modal from browser
+- [x] Remove useless and stupid modal from browser
 - [ ] fill in mocks
 - [x] Change other form to zod and shadcn
 - [ ] forbid user from leaving in agreements